Listening and attention

 Top Tip

-Give plenty of time for your child to respond before asking a question again.
+When asking questions, allow plenty of time for your child to respond before asking another question.

 Listening at story time

 Ask them to choose a book and bring it to you to read.
-(This is a two step instruction).
+This is also a way to practise two step instructions.

-Read the story, stopping every now and again to talk about what’s happening.
+Read the story, stopping every now and again to talk about what is happening.

-Or, children love the Stop and Go game, whilst moving around a space ask your child to “Stop”.
+To help your child learn to follow direction in a fun way, try the Stop and Go game.
+Whilst moving around a space ask your child to “Stop”.
 They then freeze like a statue whilst they wait for you to say “Go”.
-This helps children learn to follow direction in a fun and exciting way!

 Where to start